mjsouthcott/09-good-readme-generator/README.md

 * Q1: What was my favourite part of this assignment?
 A1: All of it!
 * Q2: How much use do I think I'll get out this application in the future?
 A2: Lots.
+* Q3: What came first: the README generator application or the README generator application README?
+A3: Both.

 ## Badges